-European Space Agency advances tissue replacement by turning everything upside down.
+European Space Agency advances tissue replacement by using 3D-bioprinting in space.

 Organs and tissue become diseased, aged or dysfunctional and replacements are needed for extension of both lifespan and healthspan.
 However, organs available for transplant are in short supply and xenotransplantation is still at the animal experiment stage, so science is looking to 3D-bioprinting to fill the gap.